Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 SACTRA logo

-Some of the issues SACTRA has addressed include:
+Some of the issues ACT has addressed include:

-• Tackling crime and anti-social behaviour by working with Norfolk Police, Safer Neighbourhood community policing teams, the City Council and its Community Wardens.
+• Tackling crime and anti-social behaviour by working with Norfolk Constabulary's Safer Neighbourhood team (Norwich East SNT) and Norwich City Council Abate and Parking officers.

-• Improving the dilapidated appearance of some of the buildings in St Augustine's by working closely with Norwich City Council and other bodies such as the Norwich Society.
+• Improving the dilapidated appearance of some of the older buildings in St Augustine's by working closely with Norwich City Council and other stakeholders such as English Heritage, the Churches Conservation Trust and the Norwich Society.

-• The economic and cultural regeneration of the northern city centre area of Norwich as a stakeholder in the Northern City Centre Area Action Plan forum.
+• The economic and cultural regeneration of the area.
+(ACT was represented on the Northern City Centre Area Action Plan Stakeholders' Forum and Implementation Panel.)

-• Environmental problems, such as poor or inadequate refuse management and recycling facilities, litter, graffiti, vermin, dog fouling in public parks, broken or defaced signage and broken or inadequate street and security lighting.
+• Environmental problems, including the provision of refuse management and recycling facilities in the area, litter, graffiti, fly-tipping and dog fouling in public areas, broken or defaced signage and broken or inadequate street and security lighting, as well as reducing traffic congestion and noise, introducing new zebra crossings, improving air quality and making our streets safer, including tackling dangerous cycling on local footways.

-To read news of current community issues click here.
+To read about recent community issues click here.

-SACTRA has campaigned on all these issues and seen great improvements but there is still plenty to do.
-If you want to get involved come along to our next public meeting and make your voice heard or contact us with your views, problems and ideas by clicking Contact Us.
+ACT has campaigned successfully on all the above issues and seen significant improvements to ther area but there is still plenty to do.
+If you would like to get more involved come along to our next community meeting and let us know your views, concerns, problems and ideas.

 Click on News and Events for details of our next meeting.